JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/aws_eks/index.md

 Next, after the controller we need to tag our subnets for subnet discovery by the load balancer.

-For more information, visit the below link :
+For more information, visit the below link:
 - [https://aws.amazon.com/premiumsupport/knowledge-center/eks-vpc-subnet-discovery/](https://aws.amazon.com/premiumsupport/knowledge-center/eks-vpc-subnet-discovery/)

 I will tag all the subnets.
 The **shared** value allows more than one cluster to use the subnet.